Frequently Asked Quaker Questions

 And the same goes for Quaker State Oil, Quaker Maid Cabinets, and any number of other Quaker named products.
 We don’t sell anything, since after all we’re more interested in prophets than profits.

 4) So where is your funny hat? or Why don’t you dress in grey? or Do you wear those wig things?

 Although some traditional Quakers do dress all in grey, at Cherry Grove, we don’t have any dress codes.
 For better or worse, we dress just like everyone else does.
 Some of us are fashionable, and some of us still have things in our closets dating back several presidential administrations.
 In other words, we’re just like anybody else.
 We wear what we like, what is comfortable, what isn’t in the laundry hamper.
 And if we are wearing a wig, please be kind enough not to notice.

-5) Do you use electricity? or Do you drive a horse and buggy? or Do you grow a garden? or Are you really allowed to have that iPod? or Aren’t you supposed to say “thee” and “thou” a lot?
+5) Do you use electricity? or Do you drive a horse and buggy? or Do you grow a garden? or Are you really allowed to have that iPhone? or Aren’t you supposed to say “thee” and “thou” a lot?

 Because the settlement of Pennsylvania put a number of similar religious groups together — Friends, Amish, Mennonites, Pennsylvania Dutch, etc. — these groups are often confused or thought to be interchangeable.
 There are indeed some similarities, including the belief in Scripture and valuing a lifestyle based on simplicity, integrity, and discipline.
-Our understanding of these beliefs does not restrict our use of modern conveniences such as electricity, cars, grocery stores, computers, TVs, or MP3 players.
+Our understanding of these beliefs does not restrict our use of modern conveniences such as electricity, cars, grocery stores, computers, TVs, or smartphones.
 As for thee and thou, thee may speaketh that way if thou wisheth.
 Most of us don’teth.